Last updated: 10 July 2020

 - The self-employed will be able to claim this grant while continuing to do business where possible.

-- Access to universal credit and sick pay: Government has announced a number of measures to improve access to universal credit for the self-employed during this period.
+- Access to universal credit and sick pay: the Government has announced a number of measures to improve access to universal credit for the self-employed during this period.
 These measures include the following:

 - For the duration of the outbreak, the minimum income floor for Universal Credit will be suspended, enabling the self-employed to access universal credit in full at a rate equivalent to statutory sick pay for employees.